debrajhyper/marqeta/README.md

 🌐 Website: [marqeta-ui.vercel.app](https://marqeta-ui.vercel.app/)

-    This project is a clone of Marqeta as part of the assignment.
-The task is to develop a clone of the provided web page and host it.
-The project involves implementing various animations and ensuring the overall structure and performance of the website are up to standards.
+    This project is a clone of Marqeta as part of the gsap animation.
+The project involves implementing various animations and ensuring the overall structure and performance of the website is up to standards.

 <video loop controls autoplay muted src="./thumbnail/marqeta-demo.mp4" title="Demo video"></video>